AlekSmola/Flickr-Image-Downloader-GUI/README.md

  - Sharing tab which allows viewing and sharing direct links to selected images;
  - Source links can be pasted or placed in a file;
  - Python based;
- - Easy to use;
  - Fully opens-source;
- - more to come
+ - more to come which may be considered as a feature?

 </br>